transloadit/uppy/examples/uppy-s3-example/README.md

 corepack yarn install
 ```

-Add a .env file to the directory and define the S3 bucket name and port variables like the example below:
+Add a `.env` file to the root directory and define the S3 bucket name and port variables like the example below:

 ```
 S3_BUCKET=uppy-s3-example